 After a tumultuous few years, Los Angeles restaurants are once again seeing full dining rooms and bustling patios.
 But despite rising sales, operators in Los Angeles are still contending with major challenges, such as inflation and an ongoing staffing shortage.
 To help restaurateurs understand these new challenges and plan for the future, we’ve put together an extensive report on the biggest Los Angeles restaurant trends for 2023.

-To create our LA restaurant report, we surveyed restaurant owners, presidents, CEOs, and general managers from across the city.
-We also interviewed local restaurateurs to get a better idea of the personal stories and struggles behind the numbers.
+To create our LA restaurant report, we surveyed restaurant owners, CEOs, general managers, and area managers from across the city.
+We also interviewed local restaurateurs to get a better idea of the personal stories behind the numbers.

 - First-hand accounts from real restaurant owners in LA

-- Tools, technology, and strategies for restaurant recovery
+- Tools, technology, and strategies for navigating ongoing challenges

 Get the top trends and insights with our 2023 restaurant industry report.

-This study was conducted by Maru/Blue research firm on behalf of TouchBistro.
+This study was conducted by research firm Maru Matchbox on behalf of TouchBistro in September 2022.